 Student Wage Structure

-On-campus jobs are categorized into four levels with varying pay rates, in addition to Level 5 jobs for stipends.
+On-campus jobs are categorized into five levels with varying pay rates.
 Learn more about how this works and what it means for you.

-All students (including those not on work-study) may not work more than 8-10 hours per week on-campus during the academic terms.
+All students (including those not on work-study) are strongly encouraged to work no more than 8-10 hours per week during the academic terms.

 Level 1 jobs are only available to students with work-study (although students with work-study may pursue Level 2-4 jobs as well).

 Students without work-study may pursue Level 2-4 jobs.
 If you are unsure about your work-study status, contact Student Financial Services or the Student Employment Office.

 In order to track the time that you work and get paid, you will keep an online timesheet.
 Be sure to read our instructions for submitting your timesheet, setting up direct deposit, and more.

 Student Work Clearance

 In order to work on campus, all students must complete the following forms: Federal Employment Eligibility Verification (I-9), Federal Tax (W4), and the Massachusetts State Tax (M4).
 Forms and instructions are available on the Human Resources webpage.